-Entrepreneurs can now bid goodbye to long lines, waiting rooms and countless forms just to register their business.
+Entrepreneurs can now bid goodbye to long lines, waiting rooms, and countless forms just to register their business.

-Through the Unified Application Form, all agency requirements involved in the business registration process are integrated, thus eliminating the burden of having to fill out redundant entry forms with different agencies.
+Through the Unified Application Form, all agency requirements involved in the business registration process are integrated, eliminating the burden of having to fill out redundant entry forms with different agencies.

-The creation of CBP is in line with Republic Act 11032, or the Ease of Doing Business and Efficient Government Service Delivery Act of 2018, which aims to streamline the current systems and procedures in government services.
+The creation of the CBP is in line with Republic Act 11032, or the Ease of Doing Business and Efficient Government Service Delivery Act of 2018, which aims to streamline the current systems and procedures in government services.

 In the World Bank’s 2020 report, the Philippines ranked 171st among 190 economies in the “Starting a Business” indicator.
 The indicator measures the number of procedures, time, cost, and capital requirement for a small- to medium-sized business to start up and formally operate.
 ARTA projects that the country’s rankings can move up to seventh once the CBP is fully implemented.